stroucki/venti-streamchunk/README.md

 alternative for encrypted transfer can be to move the data stream over ssh, then store to venti using a connection on localhost.
 Expect transfer rates of 15 MB/s or 25 MB/s respectively.

+#### Complete personal storage

+An individual's complete corpus of storage was backed up, containing a wide variety of data such as OS images, video files, audio files, photography files, source code, email messages, log files etc.

+At the end, venti reported 1.99 TB compressed bytes of storage versus 2.15 TB raw bytes of storage.
+That reflects compression savings of 7.2%.

+Total storage pointed to by chunk files was 3.39 TB in 347m chunks.
+128m chunks were blocks containing only NUL bytes.
+The second most common chunk appeared only 25047 times.

+There were 180m unique blocks.
+Summed up, they added to 2.17 TB of data.
+Average block size stored by venti was 11700 bytes.

+Based on the data obtained, 37% of space was saved through deduplication.
+Excluding NUL blocks, the savings rate becomes 20-25%.

+A 1/256 sample of the chunk keyspace showed that the sample was 99.8% of the keys comprised in that sample.
+Given three bytes of the key, the average number of blocks starting with those three bytes would be about 11.

+A later analysis of the data when each set of files to be backed up had been backed up twice, about six months apart, shows a deduplication savings of 57% (excluding NUL blocks, 2.15 TB in individual chunks with 5.02 TB submitted).

+The more recent backups submitted 2.13 TB, yet only 0.164 TB of new individual chunks entered venti.
+That comes to 0.0770 bytes of venti storage for every byte of backup data.

+This shows that the great benefit of deduplicated backups comes not from particularly great economies from compression and deduplication at the individual backup event, but from the constantness of most data over time.

+#### General expectations for use

+From the above, it follows that once a venti system has been dimensioned to about the size of the data to be managed, many additional backups can be made at low marginal cost, provided the data does not vary wildly.

+An example of a data set that stresses the storage would be one where large files with random data, frequently removed and recreated, are being backed up.

+An example of a data set that is easy on the storage would be a set of virtual machine images, where the operating system is duplicated multiple times over the images.

 ### Alternatives